mariobgallardo/house_rocket_project/README.md

 * Created a new column named 'season' where it was filled up according the purchase date of each property of the buy list
 * Considered spring as the best season to sell
 * Properties that were bought on spring should be sold with an increase of 10% and properties bought on other seasons should be sold with an increase of 30%

+### 2.3.
+Visualization:
+The purpose of the visualization app is to help us to find insights by providing tables, maps and graphs which align with the two filters ('zipcode' and 'condition').

+The first two tables refers to the properties recommendation, being the first one a purchase list and the second one a selling list, including the best period and the profit gain.

+By filtering, it's possible to see on the Region Overview section two maps, such as portfolio density (indicating the location and features of each propertie) and a profit density (indicating the amount of profit by region).